SaidyC/Project_1/README.md

 Portfolio Project 1: Cleaning "Marketing Campaign" Dataset

-In this project I cleaned a dataset from Kaggle named "Marketing Campaign in MySQL Workbench.
+In this project I cleaned a dataset from Kaggle named "Marketing Campaign" in MySQL Workbench.

 Link to the dataset: https://www.kaggle.com/datasets/rodsaldanha/arketing-campaign